OrienteerBAP/Orienteer-Guidebook/security.md

 ## Document based security

-There are two options for setting security on document-by-document basis:
-* If a document is an instance of a class, which extends the ORestricted class, you can define security on the document-by-document basis.
+If a document is an instance of a class, which extends the ORestricted class, you can define security on the document-by-document basis.
 For example, you can make a document visible for just one particular user.
 For details, see [OrientDB guide](http://orientdb.com/docs/2.1/Database-Security.html#record-level-security).
-* For providing higher performance, you can implement a ORecordHook ... which would check credentials of the user that works with data.